 5.2.
 With regard to the Persons in Charge of Data Processing, the Processor further undertakes to:

-5.2.1 guarantee that the Persons in Charge of Data Processing can access and process only the Processed Data that is strictly necessary for correctly and fully performing the Services or meeting the legal requirements, in each case, subject to the limits and in accordance with the conditions of this DPA, the principal agreement between Controller and Processor for the provision of the Services and the Data Protection Law;
+5.2.1. guarantee that the Persons in Charge of Data Processing can access and process only the Processed Data that is strictly necessary for correctly and fully performing the Services or meeting the legal requirements, in each case, subject to the limits and in accordance with the conditions of this DPA;

 5.2.2. guarantee that the Persons in Charge of Data Processing are subject to confidentiality undertakings or professional or statutory obligations of confidentiality;

-5.2.3. consent that the Processed Data are processed only by the Persons in Charge of Data Processing who (i) on the basis of their experience, capabilities and training, can ensure compliance with the Data Protection Law and need to access the data for the purpose of performing the Services; and (ii) attended periodically training courses on the obligations prescribed by the Data Protection Law;
+5.2.3. consent that the Processed Data are processed only by the Persons in Charge of Data Processing who (i) on the basis of their experience, capabilities, and training, can ensure compliance with Data Protection Laws and the need to access the data for the purpose of performing the Services; and (ii) periodically attend training courses on the obligations prescribed by the Data Protection Laws;

 5.2.4. adopt any physical, technical and organizational measure aimed at enabling: